Wolverinese/Webi3-Music/README.md

 ## Contributing

-We welcome contributions to Audius from anyone who opens a PR.
+We welcome contributions to Webi3 from anyone who opens a PR.
 Feel free to reach out to our team [on Discord](https://discord.gg/audius) or via other channels for feedback and/or support!

 ## Security